Open 9 am - 5 pm

 Where to park

-The small parking lot between Shedd and the Field Museum, as well as the Soldier Field parking garage, offer accessible parking.
-If you’re driving and would like to drop off a passenger, our bus turnaround will get you closest to the sidewalk-level accessible entrance.
+The small parking lot between Shedd and the Field Museum and the Soldier Field parking garage offer accessible parking.
+If you’re driving and would like to drop off a passenger, our half-circle driveway will get you closest to the sidewalk-level accessible entrance.
 Please check our traffic alerts page for up-to-date information about parking at Shedd.

 Where to enter